-Counseling to stop smoking or tobacco use
+Counseling/coaching to stop smoking tobacco or other nicotine use

-The plan covers counseling on quitting smoking or tobacco use.
-(Refer also to "Smoking cessation" in the Benefits Chart.)
+The plan covers counseling on quitting smoking, tobacco or other nicotine use.
+(Refer also to "Tobacco and nicotine use treatment services" in the Benefits Chart.)

-The Tobacco Cessation Program provides telephonic education and support services to reduce the risk of tobacco related health conditions such as high blood pressure, heart disease and certain cancers by promoting cessation of all tobacco products.
+The Nicotine Cessation Program provides telephonic education and support services to reduce the risk of tobacco or other nicotine-related health conditions such as high blood pressure, heart disease and certain cancers by promoting cessation of all tobacco products.